saskiapoldmaa/saskiapoldmaa.github.io/articles/beamprofile.md

     </button>
 </a>

-Is it circular?
-How wide is it?

 <img src="../articles/images/spill.png" width="800px" height="auto">
-<img src="https://codimd.web.cern.ch/uploads/upload_88fad15ed028d5ff5531140f612c45e4.png" width="800px" height="auto">

 This is a screenshot from CESAR – the more archaic one of the two DAQs.
 It represents the number of particles encountered per second over about a hour and a half.
 It might not seem obvious, but the frequency is actually at 0 most of the time.
 However, soemtimes it hovers at the 2,500 Hz mark, and sometimes, it hasn't quite reached that level yet.

+The sudden rises in count rate occur during the spills –– the beam is not a continuous flow of particles, but rather a pulsation.
+Every 40 seconds or so (this depends on the experimental area), another bunch of particles arrives from the Proton Synchrotron to our experiment.

+But how does the beam look like spatially?
+How wide is it?
+Is it circular?
+These are also images from CESAR, they are so-called beamprofiles – given to us by a bunch of scintillating fibers.
+By noting down which fiber captures a signal, the particle's approximate position can be determined.

+<img src="https://codimd.web.cern.ch/uploads/upload_88fad15ed028d5ff5531140f612c45e4.png" width="800px" height="auto">

 The DWC give us an insight into how the beam looks like.
 Here are some 2D images from DWCs...
 <img src="../articles/images/hitmap_hadron.png" width="50%" height="auto" >